adsabs/adsabs.github.io/help/search/_posts/2016-07-29-comprehensive-solr-term-list.md

 **This is an extensive list of methods of querying the ADS system.**
-It is a technical document and you probably don't need to read it if you are the average ADS user.
+It is a technical document and you probably don't need to read it unless you are interested in performing advanced searches.

 **Solr (Virtual) Fields, Operators, and Other Stuff**